In Nevada, your criminal record may be sealed under the circumstances described below. If your record is sealed, it's hidden from public view.

 Records for sexual offenses, crimes against children, and felony DUI convictions cannot be sealed.

 Cleaning up a criminal record can be complicated, and the law can change at any time.
-If you are not sure whether your record qualifies for sealing in Nevada—or for advice about your personal situation—you should contact a qualified criminal law attorney.
+If you're not sure whether your record qualifies for sealing in Nevada—or for advice about your personal situation—you should contact a qualified criminal defense attorney.
 A good lawyer can guide you each step of the way.

 (Nev.
 Rev. Stat. §§ 176A.265, 179.245, 179.247, 179.259, 179.255, 179.285, 453.3365 (2023).)